VIHATTeam/OMICALL-Flutter-SDK/README.md

       channelId: 'channelid.callnotification' // need to use call notification,
       audioNotificationDescription: "" //audio description
       videoNotificationDescription: "" //video description
+      representName: "" //  Optional value, if nothing is passed down or nil, will display the employee's name or extension number when a call comes in.
+If you declare a value, this value will be displayed on CallKit when there is an incoming call
     );
     //incomingAcceptButtonImage, incomingDeclineButtonImage, backImage, userImage: Add these into `android/app/src/main/res/drawble`
     ```